samuelmahr/appt-scheduling/README.md

 Additional indexes I would consider for the future is an index on `user_id` and an index on `trainer_id`, but it's not necessary for this exercise

 ### API Endpoints
+API documentation is in `./docs/api.yml`.
+The main thing documented are happy paths, error responses are not in the docs

 #### Get Scheduled Appointments
 Path: `GET /appointments/scheduled`